Table of Contents

 Overseeding is very important because it makes your lawn more lush and green.
 When you first seed your lawn, you likely won't get every spot.
 The result is that your lawn might be bare in some areas or patchy.
-Overseeding is a way to plug these whole to give your yard a full body and make it look healthier.
+Overseeding is a way to fill these areas to give your yard a full body and make it look healthier.

 Aside from aesthetics, a properly overseeding lawn can help with things like drainage, preventing weeds, and landscaping integrity.
 So overseeding is vital for more than just looks.
 It also serves a significant function.